-Our goal is to collect comprehensive data about population and disease incidence between 1800 and the modern day, though we invite teams to include data as far back as their sources allow.
+Our goal is to collect comprehensive data about human-environment interaction between 1800 and the modern day, though we invite teams to include data as far back as their sources allow.

 This guide will outline our data template system and data workflow, while also providing context about the baseline data sets which have already been collected.
-By combining the population and disease data you will be collecting with our repository of spatial and environmental data, we are hoping to use these test data-sets to provide each team with standardized, clean data that is ready to be used for robust analysis and historical inquiry.
+By combining the data that you will be collecting with our repository of spatial and environmental data, we are hoping to use these test data-sets to provide each team with standardized, clean data that is ready to be used for robust analysis and historical inquiry.

 Our Data Template System

 In order to standardize and organize data within our LGIS framework, we are collecting data in the form of tabular data-sets.
 We have developed a set of data table templates to make this process easy and intuitive.
 Our data templates contain rows of historical objects – which are information, items, or events.
 Each object has a series of data variables – entries for location, year, death toll, and other relevant contextual data.
 To aid with data collection and standardization, our partners are provided with thematic data templates – easy-to-fill empty spreadsheets with prearranged variables.
 Teams then fill the rows with historical data extracted from primary and secondary sources.

 Step 1 – Submitting Data Proposal

 The first step to creating and submitting a data-set is to fill out our Data Proposal Form.
 This form includes broad questions about the theme, geographic focus, and time period of your proposed data-set.
 Once it has been submitted to iowc at mcgill dot ca, our team will check for any conflicts or redundancies and send back the appropriate empty data template for your team to use.

 Tips on Planning your Data-set